 Harry had never been one for conversation, and there was little of his life he ever wanted to discuss with anyone still living.
 So, the only small talk was weapons.
 Occasionally, another shooter would try his piece; they never shot well with it.
 Too heavy and not the right balance, though they never said it.
 Usually, one pull of the trigger was enough for them to pass it right back.
 They all, without exception, proudly offered up their pieces for Harry to try.
 Generally, they felt small and weak, like little children’s toys.

 Harry would let off a couple of rounds, get the feel of the recoil and the balance.
 Even the most diminutive pea shooter was accurate in his hand.
 He pointed without thinking, the gun was just an extension of his arm, and the bullets went where he pointed.
 The autos all held more rounds than his forty-four.
 So, after the first couple of shots, it seemed pointless to just dump more shots into the same hole, but he did it anyway.
 The owners seemed to like to see the gun emptied every time.

 Harry couldn’t see the point of endless lead into the same spot.
 But then he’d not seen too many of the young guys hit the target, let alone get two in the same hole, so maybe that’s why they went for volume.
 It was the mathematical solution of probability they relied on.
 To be solved, he imagined some guys would need to look at much bigger magazines.

-Out of pure boredom he treated himself to a European manufactured auto.
+Out of pure boredom, he treated himself to a European manufactured auto.
 Everyone had auto’s, so why not; he looked at several.
-But he was already decided, he’d thought if he was going to modernise he’d go the whole way.
-Not just an auto, but a plastic gun.
-He’d probably never need it for anything serious, but he had the money and he was bored.
+But he was already decided.
+He’d thought if he was going to modernise, he’d go the whole way, not just an auto but also a plastic gun.
+He’d probably never need it for anything serious, but he had the money, and he was bored.